Jim Goetz

-James J. Goetz (born 1965/1966) is an American venture capitalist and businessman who is a partner with Sequoia Capital.
+James J. Goetz (born 1965/1966) is an American venture capitalist and businessman who is a partner at Sequoia Capital.
 Goetz is known for his focus on mobile and enterprise startups, including successful investments in AdMob, WhatsApp, Chartboost and GitHub.
 In 2017, Goetz announced he was stepping back from his leadership role with Sequoia, but continues to invest and represent the firm on company boards.

 Early life

-Goetz was born in Detroit, Michigan, and raised in the Midwestern United States, and attended the University of Cincinnati, where he received a B.S. in electrical and computer engineering.
+James J. Goetz was born in Detroit, Michigan, and raised in the Midwestern United States, and attended the University of Cincinnati, where he received a B.S. in electrical and computer engineering.
 Afterward, he attended Stanford University and earned an M.S. in computer systems.

 Career

 Goetz started a PhD, but chose instead to pursue a career in product management, with early stints working at AT&T and SynOptics, which later became Bay Networks.

 Goetz became a vice president at Bay Networks, then left in 1996 to co-found a software company, VitalSigns.
 With co-founders Rajiv Batra and Monty Kersten, Goetz raised $5.5 million from Sequoia Capital and Austin Ventures in April 1997.
 The same month, the company released a "browser companion" application, NetMedic, enabling users to identify and correct network performance issues.
 In October 1998, the company agreed to be acquired by International Network Services.
 Following the sale, Goetz joined the venture capital firm Accel.